Service to Medicine and Community Award

 Medical Director for Primary Care, Project Renewal Inc., New York, NY

 Dr. Glicksman’s entire career has focused on improving health care for underserved population.
-In her almost eight years at Project Renewal, a New York City-based non-profit organization, Dr. Glicksman has expanded the project’s services
+In her almost eight years at Project Renewal, a New York City-based non-profit organization, Dr. Glicksman has expanded the project’s

-specialty care.
+expanded access to specialty care.
 In 2015, she received the Philip W. Brickner National Leadership Award from the National Healthcare for the Homeless Council.

 A Kelly McQueen, M.D.
 '91, M.P.H.

 Professor, Department of Anesthesiology